threefoldtech/0-db/README.md

 Each namespaces have their own datafiles, one namespace can contains maximum ~16 TB of data.
 Since one single 0-db is made to be used on a single dedicated disk, this should be good out of box, but that's still a limitation.
 This limitation can be changed on startup via command line option `--datasize`, and provide (in bytes) the size limit of a datafile.
-Setting `536870912` for exemple (which is 512 MB) would set the namespace limit to ~32 TB.
+Setting `536870912` for example (which is 512 MB) would set the namespace limit to ~32 TB.
 This limit is printed (with verbose flag) on the initializing process.